codacy/pulse-user-docs/docs/metrics/accelerate.md

 ```

 !!! note
-    The **changes** timestamp is when code is actually checked into a repository.
+    The changes timestamp is **when code is actually checked into a repository**.

 Pulse uses the maximum value over a period of time to display aggregate lead time for changes.